rolznz/swr-firestore/README.md

-  update, // update a firestore document fuego, // get the firebase instance used by this lib getCollection, // prefetch a collection, without being hooked into SWR or React getDocument, // prefetch a document, without being hooked into SWR or React } from '@nandorojo/swr-firestore'
+  update, // update a firestore document fuego, // get the firebase instance used by this lib getCollection, // prefetch a collection, without being hooked into SWR or React getDocument // prefetch a document, without being hooked into SWR or React } from "swr-firestore";
 ```

 ## `useDocument(path, options)`